-Entry into application

-The entry into application of level 2 has been postponed.
+• Entry into application The entry into application of level 2 has been postponed.
 The new date is the 3rd of January 2018 (one year delay).
 Man should also note that this postponement concerns the whole package - the Commission has concluded that a partial postponement may have undesirable effects - will have an impact on two other regulations (MAR and CSDR) since they both make reference to the "3rd January 2017".

-Level 2

-The level 2 is made of:
+Valdis Dombrovskis (Vice-President of the European Commission) has confirmed on the 17th October that there will be no further extension of the deadline. • Level 2 The level 2 is made of:

 - 3 delegated acts a directive and two regulations -; these texts have been written by the European Commission taking into account the Technical Advices provided by ESMA and are mostly focused on the Investor Protection part of MIFID2 - A set of Technical Standards (RTS & ITS) around 40 -; these texts have been by ESMA and shall become delegated acts.
 Level 2 texts have been published in the EU Official Journal on the 31st of March (see paragraph Links) • Transposition of the level 1 & level 2 Member States had until the 3rd July 2017 to transpose the level 1 and level 2 Directives (due to the one year delay).
 French regulators decided to maintain the momentum.
 The level 1 has been transposed (publication in the French JO on the 23rd of June) except for the Title VI (Competent Authorities) for which a specific mandate was required (is included in the Loi Sapin2).
 The transposition in the local regulation has been achieved.
 Now asset managers ruled by AIFMD or UCITS are no more considered as Investment Firms but remain submitted to parts of MIFID2 requirements.
+In November 2017, the AMF has started its cleaning process (negative transposition).
+It has to remove from the French texts requirements that are in the EU regulations.
 Level 3 Level 3 is made of Q&A and Guidelines.